-Score 5 Although the mass protests in 2017 and 2018 suggest an increase in political interest - particularly when compared with the low voter turnout at the 2016 parliamentary elections - public knowledge of government policy remains low.
+Score 5 Public knowledge of government policy remains low.
 Most of the population, especially in rural areas and small towns, have no clue as to what government policies are being proposed or implemented.
 They might know the name of the president, but not the names of the prime minister and individual cabinet members; they know nothing at all about policy, but judge government activity mostly in ideological terms.